Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/checlist-manifeto.md

 #### ✈️ How Does the Book Progress?

 Gawande tells compelling stories of significant accomplishments achieved through the use of checklists.
-From saving lives in hospitals to preventing Boeing from going bankrupt, the book is filled with real-life experiments and anecdotes highlighting this straightforward tool's effectiveness.
+From saving lives in hospitals to preventing Boeing from almost going bankrupt, the book is filled with real-life experiments and anecdotes highlighting this straightforward tool's effectiveness.

 #### 📝 How Will It Help You?